RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 enabledAuthProviders | List of allowed authorization providers.
-If the property is absent, all providers are allowed. defaultNavigatorSettings | Default database navigator settings. showReadOnlyConnectionInfo | Enables showing the information about connection if the user has read-only permission for it.
+If the property is absent, all providers are allowed. defaultNavigatorSettings | Default database navigator settings. showReadOnlyConnectionInfo | Enables showing the information about connection if the user has read-only permission for it. grantConnectionsAccessToAnonymousTeam | Provides access to the predefined shared connections for the "User" team.

 #### Resource quotas